jolie/website/www/content/documentation/protocols/introduction.md

 ## Jolie Protocols

-In Jolie protocol definition is set in the deployment part of a program.
-A protocol defines how data to be sent or received should be, respectively, encoded or decoded, following an isomorphism.
+A protocol defines how data to be sent or received shall be, respectively, encoded or decoded, following an isomorphism.

 Jolie natively supports a large set of protocols: